parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.3-cuda-to-omp/output-4/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP Offload for heterogeneous execution on CPUs and accelerators (e.g., GPUs).
+This version of microXOR is written in C++ for execution on a host with offloading to a target device using OpenMP.

 ## Prerequisites

-OpenMP and an accelerator card must be installed.
-For NVIDIA GPUs, the CUDA toolkit or compatible drivers are required.
-For other accelerators, check with your system administrator or vendor documentation.
+A C++ compiler with OpenMP support and a compatible target device are required.

-## Building
+## Build

-To build microXOR using OpenMP Offload, you'll need a compiler that supports OpenMP 4.5 or later.
-You can use the following command:
+To build microXOR, use a C++ compiler with OpenMP support, such as GCC or Clang.
+For example, the following will build microXOR: